xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

     /* pick HTML element with id="idea1".
 This is the element that shows the prompt */ const idea1 = document.getElementById('idea1');

 	/* pick random element from the list results.
-Below, we callt he function we define here with res as the argument which is the variable that contains the Airtable data. */ const picked_prompt = get_random(results);
+Below, we call the function we define here with res as the argument which is the variable that contains the Airtable data. */ const picked_prompt = get_random(results);

 	/* change the text inside the element we picked above to the new prompt */